seymour race 1

 • Put the totes on the screen and not in that interminable ribbon at the bottom.

-• All that is need is one tote and your selected Fixed price.
+• All that is needed is one tote and your selected operators Fixed price.

 • If they continue with the ribbon, put the First Four divvy before the Duets.
 I have never known anyone who bets in Duets.